anegg0/gr0wing-hugo/content/posts/2013-02-17-the-compliment-that-doesnt-sell-anything.md

 &nbsp;

 The world is a tough place.
-If you open the fire first by mentioning people&#8217;s bright side, you&#8217;ll get a rewarding feedback, <span style="font-size: 16px;">simply because a sincere compliment can go a long way in someone&#8217;s mind, it can even change a destiny, sometimes.</span>
+If you open the fire first by mentioning people's bright side, you'll get a rewarding feedback, <span style="font-size: 16px;">simply because a sincere compliment can go a long way in someone's mind, it can even change a destiny, sometimes.</span>

 And it costs nothing.
 Just a tiny bit of care and attention.